apache/flink/docs/content.zh/release-notes/flink-1.19.md

 Starting with Flink 1.19, Flink has officially introduced full support for the standard YAML 1.2 syntax ([FLIP-366](https://cwiki.apache.org/confluence/display/FLINK/FLIP-366%3A+Support+standard+YAML+for+FLINK+configuration?src=contextnavpagetreemode)).
 The default configuration file has been changed to `config.yaml` and placed in the
 `conf/` directory.
 Users should directly modify this file to configure Flink.
-If users want to use the legacy configuration file `flink-conf.yaml`, users just need to copy this file into the `conf/` directory.
-Once the legacy configuration file `flink-conf.yaml` is detected, Flink will prioritize using it as the configuration file.And in the upcoming Flink 2.0, the `flink-conf.yaml` configuration file will no longer work.
+If users want to use the legacy configuration file `flink-conf.yaml`, they need to copy this file into the `conf/` directory.
+Once the legacy configuration file `flink-conf.yaml` is detected, Flink will prioritize using it as the configuration file.
+In the upcoming Flink 2.0, the `flink-conf.yaml` configuration file will no longer work.
 More details could be found at [flink-configuration-file](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#flink-configuration-file).

 #### Add config options for administrator JVM options